ryosuke-hujisawa/WordTrans/README.md

 WordTransProject
 ====

-made using python.
+made using python and php.
 Break down sentences into words, Then translate the words. called word translation.

 http://wordtranslate.info/